HellicarAndLewis/HaveYouTriedTurningItOffAndOnAgain/README.md

 Use my fork of ofxSmile found here:

-2. Video Wall
+Video Wall:

 Circular alpha-masked video player, plays video continuously on a loop forever

 (in progress)

-3. 4 ofxCV interactions
+4 ofxCV interactions:

 (in progress)